While most professionals feel some level of job-related stress, new research reveals which careers are the most and least stressful.

 Generally speaking, the most stressful jobs in the United States are those that put lives on the line each day, according to CareerCast's 2016 most stressful jobs list.
 Topping this year's list for the most stressful jobs are enlisted military personnel, whose physical demands, perilous conditions and personal risk are all major factors in the high stress level.

 In addition to the numerous military men and women who are killed or injured in the line of duty, many veterans face mental health problems, including post-traumatic stress disorder.
 According to the research, 30 percent of soldiers develop mental health issues within four months of returning home.
+[Ready to start looking for a job?
+Check out BND’s job listings page.]

 However, although military jobs are immensely stressful, they do offer many benefits, said Kyle Kensing, CareerCast's online content editor.